gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 ### Cons ###
 * You're limited to one per table
 * Non sequential clustered indexes an cause a lot of fragmentation when inserting and updating data.

-Using the examples from above let's drop the Non Clustered index and create a Clustered index on Username